moniquejb/dodge-dat-door/README.md

 # 'Dodge Dat Door!'
 Game

-[Dodge Dat Door!](https://moniquejb.github.io/dodge-dat-door/) was a personal project I created to practice what I had learnt about HTML, CSS and JavaScript at that time.
+[Dodge Dat Door!](https://moniquejb.github.io/dodge-dat-door/) was a personal project I created in 2021 to practice what I had learnt about HTML, CSS and JavaScript at that time.
 My goal was to create something from scratch- this included the coding, the imagery and the logo- that was functioning, responsive and available online.
-Although I believe I achieved that goal, I will admit that the responsivity has to be rechecked and improved because I have since learnt more effective ways to do this.
+Although I believe I achieved that goal, I will admit that the responsivity has to be rechecked and improved.

 ## Technologies
+* React
 * JavaScript
 * CSS
 * HTML